vadramson/DSA/AWS_Cheatsheet.md

 IAM Role roles are used to Allows EC2 instances to call AWS services on your behalf.
 (This is a very secure way as the connection credentials are frequently regenerated)

+## Auto-Scaling EC2 instances
+[Auto-Scaling EC2 instances](https://github.com/vadramson/DSA/blob/main/Auto-Scaling-EC2.png) can launch out EC2 instances if more compute power is needed or can reduce running instances if less compute power is need.

+This is done automatically and it helps reduce cost